marcellogalhardo/android-simple-settings/README.md

 ```

 # Contributors
-If you think you can improve it do not be shy to make your Fork / Pull Request.
-I will love analyzing improvements to this code.
+If you think you can help us improve this lib do not be affraid of Pull Requesting.
+I will love analyzing and discussing improvements for this lib.

 ## Pictures
 ![Settings-Http](https://github.com/marcellogalhardo/SimpleSettings/blob/master/images/settings-http.png)